-Imported supplies are limited by pipes and pump stations that convey imported water from Russian River to Ignacio Pumping plant.
-In general, there is enough capacity in the Sonoma Water transmission lines to supply Petaluma, North Marin, and MMWD Districts' contractual amounts from the Sonoma Water collectors all the way to Ely booster.
-From Ely booster to Ignacio Pump station the system can be limited by conveyance capacity and share of conveyance capacity with Petaluma and North Marin demands.
+Imported supplies are limited by pipeline and pump station capacities that convey water from the Russian River to Ignacio Pumping Plant.
+In general, sufficient capacity exists in the Sonoma Water transmission system to supply Petaluma, North Marin, and Marin Water contractual amounts from the Russian River collectors all the way to Ely Booster Station.
+From Ely Booster Station to Ignacio Pump Station the system can be limited by conveyance capacity and share of conveyance capacity with Petaluma and North Marin demands.
 The conveyance capacities can be adjusted in the MarinDSM to account for different scenario assumptions.